deepaksood619/deepaksood619.github.io/docs/knowledge/others/politics/readme.md

 The best argument against democracy is a five-minute conversation with the average voter. -- Winston Churchill

+Patriotism is the last refuge of a scoundrel -- Samuel Johnson

 ## Reforms India

 - Anti-defection law